sarix23/Motor-Vehicles-Collisions/README.md

-# Title: Motor Vehicle Collisions Analysis, New York City – 2018
+# 🚗💥Motor Vehicle Collisions Analysis, New York City – 2018

 ## Description of project
 Our project focuses on analysing vehicle collisions that occurred in New York City in 2018,